ayind002/Project--13/README.md

 - _TODO: What is the main advantage of automating configuration with Ansible?_

 The playbook implements the following tasks:
-- _TODO: In 3-5 bullets, explain the steps of the ELK installation play.
-E.g., install Docker; download image; etc._
-- ...
-- ...
+- please see Ansible folder under the install-elk.yml file for further explanation of steps configuration.

 The following screenshot displays the result of running `docker ps` after successfully configuring the ELK instance.